 This must be an original or certified copy of the marriage certificate issued by a city, state, or foreign country.

 You must submit original divorce or annulment decrees or death certificates.
 Certified copies are also acceptable.
 An English translation must be included (the translation can be informal).

 Follow this link for information on obtaining vital records, such as birth, death and marriage certificates.

 The fees are $135.00 for the passport and $100.00 for the Consular Report of Birth, for a total of $235.00.
 We accept cash in USD or equivalent Mongolian Tugrugs and U.S. Bank issued credit cards.
 Please check the requirements on U.S. banknotes here (PDF 34 KB).
 We cannot accept personal checks.
 The application fee can be paid when you come in for an interview.

 Come to the Embassy – both parents and child:

 You must bring your child to the U.S. Embassy in order to complete the passport application.
-The applications must be signed by both parents before an U.S. consular officer.
+The applications must be signed by both parents before a U.S. consular officer.
 Only the child’s parents or legal guardian may apply on the child’s behalf.

-But if you apply only for Report of Birth, only an American Citizen parent needs to be present at the time of application.
+But if you apply only for the Report of Birth, only an American Citizen parent needs to be present at the time of application.